mfilippov/gradle-jvm-wrapper/README.md

 # Gradle JVM Wrapper plugin
-To use it, you need to add the plugin in your Gradle file.
+To use it, you need to add the plugin to your Gradle file.

 Groovy edition:
 ```groovy